-Capsule Endoscopy Is a simple, fast test, offering peace of mind to patients with certain gastrointestinal symptoms.
-The service is aimed at those patients with persistent diarrhoea, unexplained abdominal pain and persistent iron deficiency anaemia or gastrointestinal bleeding.
-It is excellent at checking for conditions such as coeliac disease, small bowel Crohn’s disease and small bowel bleeding.checking for conditions such as Coeliac Disease, Crohn's Disease and small bowel bleeding.
+Video Capsule Endoscopy (investigation of the small bowel) is a simple, fast test, offering peace of mind to patients with certain gastrointestinal symptoms.
+The service is aimed at patients with persistent diarrhoea, unexplained abdominal pain and persistent iron deficiency anaemia or gastrointestinal bleeding.
+It is excellent at checking for conditions such as coeliac disease, small bowel Crohn’s disease and small bowel bleeding.

 Our Video Capsule Endoscopy service uses the Mirocam® video capsule endoscopy system.
 Its ease of use and excellent image quality coupled with safety profile make it ideal for imaging the small bowel and gastrointestinal tract.
 Video examinations can be rapidly downloaded and read by an experienced capsule reader, usually within 24 hours.

 Video capsule endoscopy is endorsed by NICE and is known to be a safe and simple procedure.
-It allows for full end-to-end examination of the small bowel without the need for challenging investigations such as small bowel enteroscopy.
-It is useful for screening and has a fast reporting of outcomes for patients.
+It allows for full end-to-end examination of the small bowel,without the need for challenging investigations such as small bowel enteroscopy.
+It is useful for screening and is fast at reporting outcomes for patients.

 The investigation is very straight forward.
-Following a fast, the patient swallows a small capsule which consists of a camera, light source and wireless circuit for the acquisition and transmission of signals.
-As the capsule progresses through the gastrointestinal tract, images are transmitted to an external data recorder, worn on a belt outside the body.
-This data is then transferred to a computer for interpretation.The capsule is disposable and is passed in the patient’s stool.
+The patient swallows a small capsule which consists of a camera, light source and wireless circuit for the acquisition and transmission of signals.
+As the video capsule progresses through the gastrointestinal tract, images are transmitted to an external data recorder, worn on a belt outside the body.
+This data is then transferred to a computer for interpretation.The video capsule is disposable and is passed in the patient’s stool.

 The investigation requires an initial 30 minute appointment during which the capsule is ingested.
 The patient can then leave the unit and carry on with most daily activities (including returning to work).
 The patient returns in the evening or the next day and returns the data recorder and equipment.